nmrdata/bigmap-solid-state-nmr/README.md

 }
 ```

-More information about loading the data and using the numerous options can be found [https://docs.nmrium.org/for-developers/include-react-component](https://docs.nmrium.org/for-developers/include-react-component).
+More information about loading the data from a `prop` and using the numerous options can be found on [https://docs.nmrium.org/for-developers/include-react-component](https://docs.nmrium.org/for-developers/include-react-component).

-## Visualization of spectra on [https://www.nmrium.org/nmrium](https://www.nmrium.org/nmrium)
+### Visualization of spectra on [https://www.nmrium.org/nmrium](https://www.nmrium.org/nmrium)

 The website [https://www.nmrium.org/nmrium](https://www.nmrium.org/nmrium) provides a demonstration of NMRium component.
-On this page you are able either to drag and drop a list of JCAMP-DX files or a zip file containing native Bruker files.
+On this page you are able either to drag and drop a list of JCAMP-DX or a zip file containing native Bruker files.

-The usage of the React component is extensively described on [https://docs.nmrium.org](https://docs.nmrium.org).
+The use of NMRium is extensively described on [https://docs.nmrium.org](https://docs.nmrium.org).

-## Opening directly your spectra from your ELN on [https://www.nmrium.org](https://www.nmrium.org)
+### Opening directly your spectra from your ELN on [https://www.nmrium.org](https://www.nmrium.org)

 The website [www.nmrium.org](https://www.nmrium.org/) is able to load a Table Of Contents (TOC) as a JSON file.

-If order to have a menu on the left containing many group of spectra you should load a correctly formatted `.json` file.
-In this case the URL has the following structure:
+If order to have a menu on the left containing many group of spectra you should create a correctly formatted `.json` file.
+In this case the URL to this JSON file has the following structure:

 <kbd>https://www.nmrium.org/nmrium</kbd><kbd>#?json=</kbd><kbd>jsonURL</kbd>

-The `jsonURL` must be accessible using Ajax (take care about cross-origin).
+The `jsonURL` must be accessible using Ajax (take care about cross-origin and https).
 This file could be generated dynamically directly from a database.

 Here is an example of the content of the `toc.json` file: